idrees-wakhatgarh-Git/Classfication-models/README.md

 # Classfication-models
-Implementation of widely used classifier algorithm models.
+Implementation of widely used classifier algorithm models on Titanic Survival Dataset.